OpenZeppelin/openzeppelin-contracts/.changeset/lovely-dodos-lay.md

 'openzeppelin-solidity': minor
 ---

-`NoncesSemiAbstracted`: Add a variant of `Nonces` that implements ERC-4337 semi-abstracted nonce system.
+`NoncesKeyed`: Add a variant of `Nonces` that implements the ERC-4337 entrypoint nonce system.